 Have a look at your car’s battery and see if it’s in good condition.
 Residue on the posts and clamps can lead to a poor connection, which could result in a breakdown and a pricey trip to the garage.
 Spot any grime on the battery and it could be time to give it a routine clean, something that’s easier than you might think:

 - Remove the battery terminals, starting with the negative cable first.
 If they’re stuck or gunged up, use a flathead screwdriver to pry them loose.

 - Using a wire brush, scrub the battery terminals to remove dirt and grime.
-According to some sources, Coca Cola works as a great DIY car battery cleaner, but we’d recommend using a professional cleaning product instead such as Engine & Parts Degreaser.
+You might come across DIY tips recommending home remedies such as Coca Cola for cleaning, but we’d recommend using a professional cleaning product instead such as Engine & Parts Degreaser.

 - Once you’ve removed all traces of residue, rinse the battery with a little water before drying with a rag.
 Then, reverse the steps listed above to replace the battery terminals.